bryan-melanson/blog/src/articles/microcorruption-07-montevideo.md

 buffer to cut off: `30127f00b0123245`

-The `<INT>` function uses the current value pushed to the SP as its arg, so to get around the `0x00` byte that `#0x7F` or `#0x007F` as the 16-bit architecture interprets it, we have to use 16-bit immediate values as our inputs to generate the `0x7F` byte.
+The `<INT>` function uses the current value pushed to the SP as its arg, so to get around the `0x00` byte in `#0x007F` that the 16-bit architecture interprets `0x7F` as, we have to use 16-bit immediate values without `0x00` bytes as our inputs to generate the `0x7F` byte.
 We'll use R6, which is unused, to calculate the value.

 ```assembly
 clr     r6              ; R6 = 0x0000